 Pro tip: Microsoft Office 365 includes the 'To Do' app, this automatically includes any tasks you have in Outlook but also flagged emails and Planner too!
 All your tasks in one view with the ability to schedule and organise them.

 9. Creating and managing rules

 The rules element of Outlook helps you to prioritise and organise emails to suit you.
 Examples of what you can do include: having emails from a particular person going to a separate folder.
 You might want newsletters to go to a ‘read later’ folder for when you have some quiet time.
-You might want to permanently delete emails from a particular person, ie someone who sends blanket emails that you cannot unsubscribe from.
+You might want to permanently delete emails from a particular person, (that certain someone who sends blanket emails that you cannot unsubscribe from, perhaps).
 You can forward certain emails to someone else on the team or have folders specific to certain projects.
-You can also have an alert sent to your phone if waiting on something urgent for example.
+You can also have an alert sent to your phone if you're waiting on something urgent for example.

 How: To manage and create new rules you go to Rules>Manage Rules & Alerts>New Rule.
 From here you can select the type of rule you want to apply then click Next to add more details such as whether its a rule for certain people or subjects, click Next again and add the details of what you want to happen to those emails.
 You can change the rules at any time by following the same process without clicking New Rule.

-These are just some of my favourites but if you want to know any more or need help with any of the above, feel free to get in touch.
+These are just some of our favourites but if you want to know any more or need help with any of the above, feel free to get in touch.